plettich/pyscard/smartcard/doc/user-guide.rst

 or block transmission, respectively.
 The required protocol can be specified at card connection or card transmission.

-By defaults, the connect() method of the CardConnection object.will try to connect using either the T=0 or T=1 protocol.
+By defaults, the connect() method of the CardConnection object will try to connect using either the T=0 or T=1 protocol.
 To force a connection protocol, you can pass the required protocol to the connect() method.